davicoo/item-tracker-app/README.md

 - View all items in a responsive grid layout
 - Persistent data storage using localStorage
 - Fully responsive design
-- Landing page that briefly displays an animation before navigating to the main application
+- Animation overlay that displays for a few seconds on initial load before revealing the main application

 ## Project Setup